sagiol/Windows-Privesc-/Windows-Privesc.md

 cd /users/administrator - command to get to administrator directory.
 ---
 where /R (recursive) c:\windows - command that we can use to find a file on disk c in the windows directory.
 ---
+type - command to list a content of a file.
+---
+dir /R - command simillar to ls -arl in linux.
+---
+more < $filename - command to get content of hidden files.
+---
 ```
 ## Reverse shell using FTP/SMB and meterpreter